Afghanistan

 So, strap in and embark on this voyage across Afghanistan's ancient arteries, where every bend beckons with stories of courage, conquest, and the ceaseless dance of nature and civilization.

-The Kabul-Jalalabad Highway is a very defiant road located in Afghanistan.
-This road follows the Kabul River Gorge for 64 kilometres (40 mi), in Taliban territory.
-The two-lane Kabul Gorge highway runs through 600 metre-high cliffs.
-Fatal traffic accidents often occur in this area, mainly due to reckless driving.
+The Kabul-Jalalabad Highway is a challenging road located in Afghanistan, following the Kabul River Gorge for 64 kilometers (40 mi) in Taliban territory.
+This two-lane highway runs through 600-meter-high cliffs, and fatal traffic accidents are common due to reckless driving.

-Salang Pass is a high mountain pass at an elevation of 3,878m (12,723ft) above the sea level, located on the boundary of Parwan and Baghlan provinces, in Afghanistan.
+Salang Pass is a high mountain pass at an elevation of 3,878m (12,723ft) above sea level, located on the boundary between Parwan and Baghlan provinces, in Afghanistan.

 Running from Kabul to Kandahar, NH0101 is the name of a very defiant drive located in the heart of Afghanistan.
 It was nicknamed as the Highway to Hell.